Dental Concerns Plano, TX

 Request a Dental Exam Today

-You can expect high-quality, professional care in a comfortable and convenient setting at Sensational Smiles.
-Dr. Sowell strives to be more than just your dentist but to become your partner in healthcare.
+You can expect high-quality, professional dental care in a comfortable and convenient setting at Sensational Smiles.
+Our dentists strive to be more than just your dentists but your partners in healthcare.

-Our examinations are comprehensive!
-Dr. Sowell will examine your entire masticatory system and how it works with the rest of the body to deliver long-lasting, comfortable, and natural-looking results.
+Our dental exams are comprehensive.
+Dr. Sowell and Dr. Chen will examine your entire masticatory system to deliver long-lasting, comfortable, and natural-looking results.
 To request a dental exam and consultation, call us at (972) 382-6855 today.
+You can also schedule an appointment online.